Frequently Asked Questions

 Is DCH a smoke-free facility?

 Yes.
-Smoking is prohibited at DCH facilities, except in a few designated areas outside the buildings.
+Smoking is prohibited at all DCH facilities.